 PRO TIP: Stock up on those fresh cranberries while they are in season.
 Toss bags of them in the freezer for year round use!

 To get the orange flavor, you add in orange extract and orange zest.

 Never zested an orange before?
 It’s easy!
-Use a microplane or box grater to grate off the very outermost part of the orange’s peel.
-You want to get just the orange colored part not the white peel.
+Use our tips and tricks showing how to zest a lemon (or orange)!
 The zest adds that burst of real citrus flavor that helps make these muffins so irresistible.

 Pour the batter into muffin tins, add crumb topping if desired and bake!
 Sit back and enjoy while your kitchen fills with the aroma of freshly baked cranberry muffins.